sizezero/creative-incubation/entries/2022-03-02/entry.md

 - The game is, amazingly, listed as a family game despite its complexity.

-- I couldn't help but wonder if the cutesy nature of this gam could bring some players towards complex gaming.
+- I couldn't help but wonder if the cutesy nature of this game could bring some players towards complex gaming.
 Maybe you could play and have fun with the beautiful tree, build random cards, and slowly learn the game?